Download SDRRN Shelter Fact Sheet >>

 About The Emergency Immigration Enforcement Hotline

-The San Diego Rapid Response Network (SDRRN) provides an Emergency Immigration Enforcement hotline for San Diego community members to report any ongoing immigration emergencies such as checkpoints, raids, arrests, and harassment.
-The purpose of the hotline is to also document such incidents, provide emergency assistance, and connect affected people with resources to social services and legal defense.
+The San Diego Rapid Response Network (SDRRN) provides an Emergency Immigration Enforcement Hotline for San Diego community members to report any ongoing immigration emergencies such as checkpoints, raids, arrests, and harassment.
+The purpose of the hotline is to document such incidents, provide emergency assistance, and connect affected individuals with resources to social services and legal defense.

-Our emergency hotline hours of operation are Monday-Friday from 8:30pm-5:00pm.
-If called during our non-operation hours, we will review your report and return your call as soon as possible.
-Our team is dedicated to addressing the immediate concerns and needs of our immigration community.
+Our emergency hotline hours of operation are Monday–Friday from 8:30am–5:00pm.
+We do not take live calls.
+Please leave a detailed message and we will review your report and return your call as soon as possible.
+Our team is dedicated to addressing the immediate concerns and needs of our community.
+Calls are routinely monitored during non-business hours (weekends included) and returned as appropriate for immigration emergencies only.

 Our Core Partners